 Decision standard

-A Folium proof should make the next decision easier.
+A Folium working example should make the next decision easier.

 Stop

-The proof exposed that the idea is not worth pursuing now.
+The review showed that the idea is not worth pursuing now.

 Refine

-The workflow matters, but the scope, data, or user path needs another pass.
+The process matters, but the scope, data, or user path needs another pass.

 More stakeholders, roles, systems, or edge cases need to be represented before pilot.